Skip to contents

 target_acceptance

-Double between 1 / steps and 1.0.
-The target acceptance rate for the proposed points.
+Number between 1 / steps and 1.0.
+Target acceptance rate for proposed points.

 Value

-A list with class c("rwmh_cube", "ernest_lrps").
-Can be used with ernest_sampler() to specify the sampling behaviour of a nested sampling run.
+An object of class c("rwmh_cube", "ernest_lrps") that can be used with ernest_sampler() to specify the sampling behaviour.

 Details